elliotbonneville/elliotbonneville.github.io/_posts/2018-11-8-i-code-with-a-pen.md

 Which is a fancy way of saying "I don't want to scribble out anything in my notebook, so I think about what I'm going to write."

 You can't scribble out code.
-There's no reason to think everything through, because it's too easy just to delete it and start over _again_.
+There's no motivation to think everything through, because it's just too easy to delete it and start over _again_.
 So when you're stuck in that write, think, delete-it-all loop, take a breath and pull out a pen and paper.

 You're welcome. 😉